OfficeDev/outlook-dev-docs/docs/payments/index.md

 ---
 title: Payments in Outlook Overview
-description: Enabling payments in Outlook provides a powerful payment solution that allows you to send requests for payments via email that are immediately actionable by the recipient.
+description: Implementing payments in Outlook provides a powerful payment solution that allows you to send requests for payments via email that are immediately actionable by the recipient.
 author: jasonjoh
 ms.topic: article
 ms.technology: o365-connectors